“Shabby yet chic, curious, and carelessly un-PC whilst always being diplomatically forthright.”

 In ’75, on the spur of a moment, I discovered an almond valley in North Africa which opened to the Sahara.
 There I watched inscrutable two-toned camels stare at women dancing the Zarraf, hidden behind dunes.
 In ’77 I spent six months in the desert.
 I drank tea with Imazighen, tended goats, fed camels, and came to enjoy a diet of barley served with a puddle of melted goat’s fat.
 Chief Bouadrho taught me to cherish only those things absolutely necessary to live.
-“Anything more is merely crap,” he said.
+“Anything more is crap you have to carry,” he said (loosely translated).

 I sailed the Mediterranean; docked in Corsica, Sardinia, the Aegean islands, and Çanakkale.
 I tracked the voyages of Aeneas, but too many times I traded the deepening love of my Dido for casual dalliances and peccadilloes.
 In Florence, she boarded a train.
 I never saw her again.

 In Mexico, I climbed Quetzalcoatl and Castillo Tulum and touched the faces of many gods.
 In Coyoacán I learned, “The end may justify the means as long as there is something that justifies the end.“ Leon Trotsky

 In Borneo, I spat flies into red-yellow mud.
 On the Kianggeh River, I watched a girl catch water snakes to play with.

 Lost on the Scottish borders, I sought healing in ice-needle rain.
 At Rosslyn Chapel, I conversed with Freemasons, quizzed Knights Templars and began a simple devotion to the Noahide Laws which pollinate my thoughts to this day.

-One winter’s morning, before it was too late, a beautiful woman woke me and said she had chosen me to be with her forevermore.
+One winter morning, before it was too late, a beautiful woman woke me and said she had chosen me to be with her forevermore.
 So, I combined my children with hers, made a family, and settled on Exmoor.
 And here I found peace.